What are tests of controls?

 Client: Belgian retail chain, FY2024, revenue €85M, Belgian GAAP reporter.
 Janssens processes approximately 11,000 purchase orders per year.
 The accounts payable team requires manager approval for every PO above €5,000 before the system releases payment.
 The engagement team decided to rely on this control to reduce the extent of substantive testing over purchases.

-Execute and evaluate: Of 25 sampled POs, 24 showed timely manager approval with an authorised approver.
-One PO (€7,200) showed approval by a team lead who was not on the authorised signatory list.
+Execute and evaluate.
+Of 25 sampled POs, 24 showed timely manager approval with an authorised approver.
+One PO (€7,200) showed approval by a team lead who wasn't on the authorised signatory list.
 The team lead covered for the manager during a two-week holiday period without formal delegation.
 Deviation rate: 4% (1/25).

-Conclude on control effectiveness: A single deviation does not automatically mean the control failed, but it requires evaluation under ISA 330.17.
-The team concluded the control was not operating effectively for the two-week absence period and extended substantive testing over the 142 POs processed during that window.
+Conclude on control effectiveness.
+A single deviation doesn't automatically mean the control failed, but it requires evaluation under ISA 330.17 .
+The team concluded the control wasn't operating effectively for the two-week absence period and extended substantive testing over the 142 POs processed during that window.
 For the remainder of the year, reliance was maintained.
+This is the part that separates real testing from just ticking and bashing through a sample: a deviation forces you to think about what went wrong, how long the failure window lasted, what it means for the rest of the population, and whether your overall reliance strategy still holds.

 Key standard references

-• ISA 330.A22: Inquiry alone does not provide sufficient evidence of operating effectiveness.
+- ISA 330 .A22 states that inquiry alone doesn't provide sufficient evidence of operating effectiveness.

 Related terms